JJiangUvic/CSC561/README.md

 •	***Experiment PC***: A PC running in a Windows 10 environment is used to test various graphics cards, primarily through YouTube browsing.
 Additionally, this PC will provide video output to a monitor to provide data to the experimenters.

 ### Addition of experimental personnel and instructions

+For the objectivity of the experiment, four college students with video game experience have been invited, each one of them with notable sensitivity to frame rates and image quality.